darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** LOO becomes **prohibitively expensive** for large datasets, making k-fold CV the practical choice.

-**9. What are two possible ways to reduce the variance of a model?**
+**Problem 9.
+What are two possible ways to reduce the variance of a model?**

 **Answer:**
 1. Use more training data